Why Trump's words -- and omissions -- matter

 Colorado Sen. Cory Gardner led the criticism on CNN's "State of the Union."

-"I think the president needs to step up today and say what it is.
+"I think the President needs to step up today and say what it is.
 And call it for what it is.
 It's evil.
 It's white nationalism.
 It's bigotry and it's unacceptable.
 And if he doesn't do that then we can continue to answer the question of why."

 North Korea